 The resident's modest life could be felt from the scarce furniture in the room.
 Old furniture and tableware were finely polished and arranged on shelves.

 Two small picture frames hung on top of the fireplace.
-Taking them into his hands, he sees one photo showing a seemingly stubborn elderly man holding a young girl, seemingly Rain before she left the island.
-The other photo had a young man dressed in military uniform, seemingly the same person as the old man.
+Taking them into his hands, he saw one photo showing a seemingly stubborn elderly man holding a young girl, seemingly Rain before she left the island.
+The other photo had a young man dressed in military uniform, seemingly the the old man himself.

 "Is this your uncle Bale?"

 "Yeah.
 This was five years ago.
 That one's my uncle in his younger days."

 From his own experiences, Norse imagined that the man in the photo was an excellent soldier.
 When he gently returned the photo frames to the top of the fireplace, Kate came down from the second floor.

 "I'll sleep in the back room on the second floor.
 The bed feels comfy."

 "But since that room's Uncle Bale's room, when he comes home..."

 Rain bowed her head.
 A color of uneasiness and apprehension twisted its way onto her face.

 "That's true.
 I think using it as you please without his permission would be bad.
 But I wonder where Rain's uncle went."